 Adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA") is not a recognized performance measure under IFRS.
 The term EBITDA consists of net income and excludes interest (financing costs), taxes and depreciation.
-Adjusted EBITDA also excludes share-based compensation, fair value adjustments on a convertible note, impairment of assets and adjustments for fair valuing biological assets.
+The term EBITDA also excludes share-based compensation, IPO related costs, impairment of assets and adjustments for fair valuing of biological assets.
 Adjusted EBITDA is included as a supplemental disclosure because Management believes that such measurement provides a better assessment of the Company's operations on a continuing basis by eliminating certain non-cash charges and charges or gains that are nonrecurring.
 The most directly comparable measure to Adjusted EBITDA calculated in accordance with IFRS is net income (loss).
 The following is a reconciliation of the Company's net income to Adjusted EBITDA.

-US\$ millions Q1 2018 Q1 2017 2017 2016
+US\$ millions 2017 2016

-Net Income 3.1 1.6 7.5 0.6
+Net Income 7.5 0.6

-Depreciation of property and equipment 0.3 0.1 0.7 0.2
+Depreciation of property and equipment 0.7 0.2

-Financing costs 0.1 0.0 0.2 0.0
+Financing costs 0.2 0.0

-Income taxes 1.0 0.8 4.3 0.3
+Income taxes 4.3 0.3

-EBITDA 4.5 2.4 12.7 1.2
+EBITDA 12.7 1.2

-Share-based compensation 0.3 0.1 0.5 0.3
+Share-based compensation 0.5 0.3

-Impairment of assets - - 0.1 0.4 Fair value adjustment on convertible note 0.0 0.0 0.1 0.0 Net impact, fair value of biological assets (0.2) 0.0 0.8 0.1 Adjusted EBITDA 4.5 2.5 14.1 2.0
+Impairment of assets 0.1 0.4

+Fair value adjustment on convertible note 0.1 0.0

+Net impact, fair value of biological assets 0.8 0.1

+Adjusted EBITDA 14.1 2.0